Background image of Amber Burn event 2026

-We need everybody's contribution to fill the streets with life, workshops, costumes, performances, and art.
-It’s a co-creative gathering where we focus on community, self-expression, and self-reliance.
+Everybody's contribution to fill the streets with life, workshops, costumes, performances, and art is welcomed.
+Amber Burn is a co-creative gathering where we focus on community, self-expression, and self-reliance.
 Join and make it happen!

 Let's celebrate life!